Your Appraisal Came Back Low — Here's How to Fight It

 Call your lender today and ask about their ROV process.
 Some lenders have specific forms you need to fill out.
 Others just want a letter with supporting documents.

-If you're not comfortable putting together an ROV request yourself, consider getting help.
+If you're not comfortable putting together an ROV request yourself, our appraisal reconsideration letter guide gives you a complete template and structure to follow.
 I've seen what a difference professional assistance makes.
 WorthMore.ai actually specializes in this exact situation — they review low appraisals and help homeowners build strong ROV requests.

 One Last Thing